Project planning & design

 This project was one of 3 pilot projects with part funding from the Catchment to Coast project being led by the EPA with funding from the National Landcare Programme ($250,000), to demonstrate action that can be taken at a street level to improve urban and coastal water quality.

 WSUD features and design criteria

-Previously, stormwater in the street was managed via the kerb and gutter system draining to a conventional underground stormwater pipe system and associated side entry pits (SEPs) at the end of the street.
-In the new design, runoff from Aurrichio Avenue and Norman Street is directed to a series of four raingardens that are located and sized to cater to the contributing sub-catchment.
-The rain gardens contain sedges and rushes that are effective at removing pollutants, in particular nitrogen, from the stormwater.
+Previously, stormwater in Brooker Terrace was managed via the kerb and gutter system draining to a conventional underground stormwater pipe system and associated side entry pits (SEPs) at the end of the street.
+In the new design, all road runoff and stormwater systems from adjoining dwellings is directed to a series of raingardens that are located and sized to cater to the contributing sub-catchment.

 Contact us to provide any new information or images for existing WSUD projects.Update WSUD project